epw/consensus/consensus.md

 Among the many improvement options available to your playbook, you may see options such as Gain another [playbook] move, Gain a move from another playbook, or Gain an advanced [playbook] move.
 Moves from your playbook are listed along with the moves you picked from when creating that character.
 Choose an additional one, and you now have access to it.
 When you gain a move from another playbook, try to choose one that someone else isn’t playing, or at least talk with the player using that playbook.
 The playbook moves are part of what make characters feel unique, and you don’t want to diminish that.
 When you gain an advanced playbook move, choose from the ones listed in this book for your playbook.
 These moves will radically alter the game and story, your whole table should be prepared for what that means.

+Also see the {{linkImprovement Chapter}} for more on ways moves can be involved in Mages becoming more accomplished.

 \End{Player}

 \newpage

+# Ongoing Play

-# Stacking Moves
+## Stacking Moves

 \Begin{Player}

-This chapter is addressed to the MC, since it's their job to call out when moves trigger, to make scenes flow, and generally keep the game running.
-However, if you're having trouble understanding what moves are like in play, this is a particularly good chapter for you to read anyway.
+This section is addressed to the MC, since it's their job to call out when moves trigger, to make scenes flow, understand the rules for tricky character situations, and generally keep the game running.
+However, if you're having trouble understanding what moves are like in play, this is a particularly good section for you to read anyway.

 \End{Player}